 Lay Door Flat

 With an assistant, carry the door to sawhorses or a large table.
-If using a table, lay short two-by-four blocks under the door to elevate the door for better access to its edges.
-Put old towels over the two-by-four blocks to prevent damage to the door.
+If using a table, lay short 2x4 blocks under the door to elevate the door for better access to its edges.
+Put old towels over the 2x4 blocks to prevent damage to the door.

 Dissolve the tri-sodium phosphate (TSP) in a bucket of warm water.
 Wearing kitchen gloves, thoroughly scrub the door, especially the exterior side.
 Rinse when finished.

+You'll have to sand a metal door before painting.
 Doors that have been previously painted may have peeling or cracked paint.
 Scrape or sand away this paint, but do so carefully to avoid scratching the metal.
 Do not sand factory-primed doors.
-Clean the door again after sanding or scraping paint.
+Clean the door again after sanding or scraping the paint.

 Apply painter's tape to areas of the door that will not be painted.
 Press the edge of the tape firmly with your fingernail or a plastic putty knife to ensure adhesion.